 This 4 blade model is priced on the lower end of the products that were reviewed.
 Coming in at about 8 inches tall, it is a slightly smaller fan than some of the alternatives but the 4 blades will still allow it to put move a respectable 175 cubic feet per minute.
 It is nearly silent and is thermal-powered as well.

 VODA 4-Blade Heat Powered Stove Fan for Wood Fireplace – Best Inexpensive Stove Fan

 Another 8 inch fan with 4 blades, this model is priced almost exactly the same as the Home-Complete model and has the best performance per dollar.
 It is capable of moving more air at a high rate of 240 cubic feet per minute, making it the strongest of the recommendations.
 It has near-silent operation, is powered by thermal energy, and comes in 3 colors: gold, silver, and black.

 At a slightly upper middle price range, this fan stands at about 10 inches tall although it only has 2 blades.
 Coming in at 100 cubic feet per minute it is less efficient than the 4 blade models, but it also is silent and thermal powered.
 This model is recommended for smaller rooms.

 What is a Wood Stove Fan?

 A wood stove fan is fan that sits above your wood stove in order to help disperse the heat it produces.
 Usually styled to look like black wood stove pieces, they are usually made of metal and have a varying number of blades.
-They also come in an array of sizes depending on how big your stove is and how much help it needs circulating the heat.
+They also come in an array of sizes depending.
+Choose the best one based on how big your stove is and how much help it needs circulating the heat.
 Many current models also require no batteries or electricity, just thermal energy and are also nearly silent.
 This makes them the perfect addition to the eco-friendly wood burning stove.

 Benefits of a Wood Stove Fan